Menu

 • Supports a smoother experience for anxious patients who might otherwise delay needed care.

 • Usually allows faster recovery than general anesthesia depending on the type of sedation used.
-Competitor material and the attached sedation reference both describe conscious sedation as a way to reduce anxiety, discomfort, and pain during dental procedures while keeping the patient in a relaxed state.
+Conscious sedation as a way to reduce anxiety, discomfort, and pain during dental procedures while keeping the patient in a relaxed state.

 Conscious Sedation